mikeott/cleaner-youtube/README.md

 <strong>Tweak the CSS</strong>

-Change the presentation ro suit your website.
+Change the presentation to suit your website.

 <strong>Requires jQuery</strong>